dankox/zterm/README.md

 2. ansi256 - allows colors from ANSI256 space, which is 0 - 255 (where 0-15 basic colors, 16 - 231 ansi colors, 232 - 255 grayscale colors)
 3. truecolor - allows 24bit colors (if your terminal supports it).

-All the colors can be specified either by ANSI color code (0-255) or by hex values ("#RRGGBB") or by name recognizable by [colornames](https://godoc.org/golang.org/x/image/colornames) golang package.
+All the colors can be specified either by ANSI color code (0-255) or by hex values ("#RRGGBB") or by name specified in [colornames](https://godoc.org/golang.org/x/image/colornames) golang package.
 Colors can be specified by hex values or color names even for `basic` or `ansi256` color space.
 Theme namanger will try to convert them in best possible way to correspond to the color allowed in specified color space.
 The same applies other way around (from `basic` to `truecolor`).

 *Note: Windows platform supports only basic color scheme (16 colors).
 Any other color scheme would downgrade to 8 colors.
 This is due to how `termbox-go` is written for Windows systems (converts all colors with simple 8 color table).*